inUtil-Labs/inutil-labs.github.io/legal.md

 ***Best Coding Practices***
 We use industry best practices in our applications backend development to ensure your account is secure.
 All developed code is deployed to production environment once thoroughly tested on our staging environment.
 Our agile deployment process allows us to rapidly update and patch our systems when needed.

-**How can I obtain additional information or ask questions about Kwes's privacy policies?**
+**How can I obtain additional information or ask questions about inUtil Lab' privacy policies?**

 inUtil Labs does its best to provide clear and transparent information and policies around our privacy and data sharing practices.
 For more information about our privacy practices or if you have questions, please contact us by email at <a href="mailto:{{ site.email }}">{{ site.email }}</a>.